 For imported prepackaged foods without date of manufacture on its original packaging, the date of manufacture shall be calculated and marked based on the shelf life, the best before date, and other relevant information labeled on the original packaging.
-If the shelf life is not less than 1 year, the date of manufacture need not to be marked.
+If the shelf life is not less than 1 year, the date of manufacture need not to be marked only shelf life and shelf-life expiration date need to be marked.